NPO 1

-NPO 1 (NPO een, formerly Nederland 1 [ˌneːdərlɑnt ˈeːn] until 2014) is the first national television station in the Netherlands.
+NPO 1 (known as Nederland 1 [ˌneːdərlɑnt ˈeːn] until 2014) is the first national television station in the Netherlands.
 It launched on 2 October 1951.
 It provides public broadcasting and currently exists next to sister channels NPO 2 and NPO 3.
 Several broadcasting organisations of the Publieke Omroep deliver a wide variety of programs for the channel, usually for larger audiences.
 In 2018, it was the most viewed channel in the Netherlands, reaching a market share of 22.0%.
+The channel is also available via cable TV in the Dutch Caribbean, either live or time-shifted.

 History

-Early years, the 50s
+Early years

-In the Netherlands the first television experiments took place in the 1930s.
+In the Netherlands, the first television experiments took place in the 1930s.
 Dutch technology company Philips played an important role in these experiments.
-In 1951 public radio broadcasters AVRO, KRO, VARA and NCRV established the NTS, Nederlandse Televisie Stichting (Dutch Television Foundation).
-The very first public broadcast began from studio Irene in Bussum on 2 October 1951 at 8:15 pm.
+In 1951, public radio broadcasters AVRO, KRO, VARA and NCRV established the NTS, Nederlandse Televisie Stichting (Dutch Television Foundation).
+The first public broadcast began from studio Irene in Bussum on 2 October 1951 at 8:15 pm.
 It was transmitted from Lopik, soon followed by Hilversum as well.
-On 5 January 1956 the NTS broadcast their first news programme, NTS Journaal.
-In the 1950s television attracted only a low number of viewers.
-The high prices of television sets were the main reason why.
-During the 1950s television became available nationally by the introduction of more transmitters and repeaters in Goes, Roosendaal, Loon op Zand, Mierlo, Roermond, Markelo, Ugchelen, Zwolle, Smilde and the new Gerbrandy Tower in IJsselstein.
+On 5 January 1956, the NTS broadcast their first news programme, NTS Journaal.
+In the 1950s, television attracted only a low number of viewers due (mainly) to the high price of television sets at the time.
+During that same decade, television became available nationally by the introduction of more transmitters and repeaters in Goes, Roosendaal, Loon op Zand, Mierlo, Roermond, Markelo, Ugchelen, Zwolle, Smilde and the new Gerbrandy Tower in IJsselstein.

 Creation of Nederland 1

-From October 1960 NTS began broadcasting daily from 8:00 pm till 10:20 pm.
+From October 1960, NTS began broadcasting daily from 8:00 pm till 10:20 pm.
 Two years later the broadcasting hours were extended from 26 to 30 hours a week.
 On 1 October 1964, a second public television channel began broadcasting, Nederland 2 and the first public broadcasting channel was renamed into Nederland 1.
 In 1967, colour television broadcasts were introduced by using the PAL-system.
 Also in that same year advertising between programmes was introduced.
-In 1969 the Dutch government adopted the so-called open-system for the public broadcasting system, allowing more public broadcasting organisations.
-Though, a potential new organisation must have 100,000 members or more to be allowed in.
+In 1969, the Dutch government adopted the so-called open-system for the public broadcasting system, allowing more public broadcasting organisations; however, the government dictated that a potential new organisation must have 100,000 members or more to be allowed in.
 On 29 May 1969, the NTS and the Dutch Radio Union (NRU) merged into the NOS serving as an umbrella organisation for the public broadcasting organisations.
 Its main focus is on general news and sports broadcasts and also provides technical and administrative coordination.